-Dr. Devarinti of St. Luke’s University Health Network has no relevant financial disclosures.)
+Dr. Notch of St. Louis University has no relevant financial relationships to disclose.)

-Dr. Bragin of St. Luke’s University Health Network has no relevant financial disclosures.)
+Dr. Pan of St. Louis University has no relevant financial relationships to disclose.)

 Dr. Silberstein, Director of the Jefferson Headache Center at Thomas Jefferson University, received honorariums from Abbie, Curelator, Ipsen Therapeutics, Lundbeck Biopharmaceuticals, Supernus Pharmaceuticals, and Theranica for consulting.
 He is also the principal investigator for clinical trials conducted by Amgen, ElectroCore Medical, and Teva.)